aws-solutions-library-samples/guidance-for-cell-based-architecture-for-amazon-eks/README.md

 ## Overview

 The EKS Cell-Based Architecture for High Availability is a resilient deployment pattern that distributes Amazon EKS workloads across multiple isolated "cells," with each cell confined to a single Availability Zone (AZ).
-This architecture enhances application availability by eliminating cross-AZ dependencies and providing isolation boundaries that prevent failures in one AZ from affecting others.
+This architecture enhances application availability by eliminating cross-AZ dependencies and providing isolation boundaries that prevent failures in one AZ from affecting the others.

 By deploying independent EKS clusters in each AZ and using intelligent traffic routing, this pattern creates a highly available system that can withstand AZ failures while maintaining application availability.